Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Results

-Since the native gates in this $J$-coupled system are two-qubit CROT operations, a one-qubit electron gate is emulated by two sequential CROT gates, in order to rotate one electron unconditional on the state of the other electron \cite{huang2019fidelity}.
-We then use gate set tomography (GST) \cite{dehollain2016optimization,nielsen2021gate,mkadzik2022precision} to quantify the fidelity for a gate set consisting of the gates $X_{\frac{\pi}{2}}$, $Y_{\frac{\pi}{2}}$, $\pi/2$ rotations about the $X$ and $Y$ axes of the Bloch sphere, and an idle operation.
-We perform three distinct runs of one-qubit GST on each of the qubits, where the idle qubit is kept either in the $\ket{\downarrow}$, or $\frac{1}{\sqrt{2}}(\ket{\downarrow} + \ket{\uparrow})$, or $\ket{\uparrow}$ state for the duration of the experiment.
-Figure \ref{fig:uncond_1q} shows the estimated error budgets for each of the the gates, as extracted from the error rates for each of the unconditional single-qubit operations.
+In order to fully characterise this $J$-coupled system, we performed one-qubit GST in two separate ways.
+First, we characterised the single-qubit, unconditional gates.
+Since the native gates in this $J$-coupled system are two-qubit CROT operations, an unconditional one-qubit gate is implemented by two sequential CROT gates, in order to rotate one electron unconditional on the state of the other electron \cite{huang2019fidelity}.
+We performed GST on a gate set consisting of a $\pi/2$ rotation about the $X$ axis of the Bloch sphere ($X_{\frac{\pi}{2}}$), a $\pi/2$ rotation about the $Y$ axis ($Y_{\frac{\pi}{2}}$), and an idle operation (I).
+This gate set was characterised for both Q1 and Q2, with the idle electron initialised in either the $\ket{\downarrow}$, $\frac{1}{\sqrt{2}}(\ket{\downarrow} + \ket{\uparrow})$ or $\ket{\uparrow}$ state.
 Notwithstanding the longer gate times compared to the native conditional operations, fidelities of both $X_{\frac{\pi}{2}}$ and $Y_{\frac{\pi}{2}}$ exceeded 99.00$\pm0.29\%$.
+Here and elsewhere, error bars indicate 2$\sigma$ confidence intervals. \\

-We additionally performed one-qubit GST on each of the four native conditional rotation operations for the same gate set consisting of $X_{\frac{\pi}{2}}$, $Y_{\frac{\pi}{2}}$ and an idle by keeping the control electron in one of its eigenstates, either $\ket{\downarrow}$ or $\ket{\uparrow}$, for the duration of the experiment, effectively truncating the Hilbert space of the two-electron system into a one-qubit subspace.
-Figure \ref{fig:1q} shows the estimated error budgets for each of these four native conditional operations as extracted from the estimated error rates.
-The $X_{\frac{\pi}{2}}$ and $Y_{\frac{\pi}{2}}$ gates both have fidelity exceeding 99.63$\pm$0.07$\%$ for all four of the native conditional rotations. \\
+We then performed one-qubit GST on the conditional single-qubit gates, in all four contexts: acting on Q1 and Q2, conditional on the control electron being initialised in either the $\ket{\downarrow}$ or $\ket{\uparrow}$ state.
+As with the case of the unconditional gates, we analysed a gate set consisting of $X_{\frac{\pi}{2}}$, $Y_{\frac{\pi}{2}}$.
+Each gate was iteratively calibrated using the one-qubit GST analysis results.
+The value of coherent over- or under-rotation error extracted by GST was used to update the rotation angle of the electron in the next round of experiments, until the coherent errors were smaller than their own error bars.
+Fig.~\ref{fig:1q} shows the estimated error budgets for each of these four native conditional operations as extracted from the estimated error rates.
+The $X_{\frac{\pi}{2}}$ and $Y_{\frac{\pi}{2}}$ gates both have fidelity exceeding 99.63$\pm$0.07$\%$ for all four of the native conditional rotations.\\